brisket/brisket/docs/brisket.requestobject.md

 Brisket Request Object
 ======================

-The last parameter of every route handler is a Brisket request object - a normalized view of the current request.
+The second to last parameter of every route handler is a Brisket request object - a normalized view of the current request.

 ## Documentation Index